During wintertime, most garden plants enter a period of dormancy due to the cold, harsh weather.

 Preparing outdoor plants for the winter season will ensure that they will survive and wake up undamaged and healthy in the spring.

 The right type of continued care throughout the winter months will also minimize damages that could occur.

 Below are some steps for ensuring that garden plants are kept safe during winter.

 2. Put down fresh mulch.
 Use 2 to 4 inches of straw mulch over surface roots of shrubs and trees to protect them and help preserve moisture in the soil.
 Do the same for perennial flower beds.
-This will protect the crowns of the garden plants from becoming frostbitten.
+That will protect the crowns of the garden plants from becoming frostbitten.
 It will also prevent frost heave that is caused by the ground thawing and then refreezing.

 4. Put up windbreaks for garden plants, not in sheltered areas.
 Surround the plants with wrap burlap and stakes.
-This will break the wind without trapping any heat that could burn plants on sunny days.
+That will break the wind without trapping any heat that could burn plants on sunny days.

 Sourcing Information for Caring for Plants during the Winter